mtkresearch/BreezeApp-engine/android/breeze-app-engine/src/main/java/com/mtkresearch/breezeapp/engine/REFATORING_SUMMARY.md

 ### Medium-term Goals
 1. Add comprehensive documentation for the refactored architecture
 2. Enhance testing coverage for critical components
-3. Optimize permission handling with a unified system

 ### Long-term Goals
 1. Implement performance monitoring and optimization